raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 --- /task ---

 --- task ---
-Pull the end off an F-F wire and glue or tape it down firmly to your base item, with the free end hanging off toward the user's grip.
+Pull the end off an F-F wire and glue or tape it down firmly to your base item, with the free end hanging toward the user's grip.
 Wrap the base item in aluminium foil and glue or tape it down.
 ![A stripped wire taped down to the pencil, being wrapped in aluminium foil with the wire hanging out of one end.](images/9-interaction-tool.jpg)
 --- /task ---

 --- task ---
 Connect your pages and interaction tool to your Raspberry Pi's GPIO pins, taking note of which pins you connect to.
 You could also use some M-F jumper cables to extend your wires and make it easier to use the book.
 ![A completed electronic book and interaction tool connected to a Raspberry Pi by many jumper wires.](images/10-connect-book.jpg)
-In the example, the pages are connected to pins 2, 3, 4, 14, and 15 while the magic wand interaction tool is connected to GND pin 6.
+In the example, the pages are connected to Pins 2, 3, 4, 14, and 15 while the magic wand interaction tool is connected to GND (ground) pin 6.
 --- /task ---

 Once you have your book and interaction tool wired up, it's time to write the code!